FiveBooks Interviews

 On the other hand, you have the Chinese middle class who are desperate to learn English because they want to go to American universities, so you have this tension between them standing apart and wanting to get involved.
 By the way, I should make it clear, I love the Chinese – they are really good fun and feisty but they are being forced to make an accommodation with globish because that is the dominant language.

-Robert McCrum is an associate editor of The Observer.
-He is the co-author of The Story of English, and has written six novels.
-He was the literary editor of The Observer from 1996 to 2008.
+Robert McCrum is an associate editor of the Observer.
+He was born and educated in Cambridge.
+For nearly 20 years he was editor-in-chief of the publishers Faber & Faber.
+He is the co-author of The Story of English (1986), and has written six novels.
+He was the literary editor of the Observer from 1996 to 2008, and has been a regular contributor to the Guardian since 1990.
+His most recent book is The 100 Best Novels in English.